 This means they have been identified by the SENDCo/class teacher as needing some extra specialist support in school from a professional outside the school.
-This may be from: Local Authority central services such as the Outreach Team or Sensory Service (for students with a hearing or visual need) or outside agencies such as SALT.
+This may be from: Local Authority central services such as the ASD Outreach Team or Sensory Service (for students with a hearing or visual need) or outside agencies such as the Education Psychology Service (EPS).